grantgustafson/qr_tx/README.md

 Tuning:
  - Try different QR code versions (sizes).
-Current size chosen partly because larger sized take too long to encode with current QR library
+Current size chosen partly because larger capacity QR versions take too long to encode with current QR library
- - Benchmark optimal redundancy level based on expected symbol loss.
-For example, current implementation drops only around 1% of frames when using screen recording, yet 2x LT redundancy can handle well over 10% frame loss.
+ - Benchmark optimal redundancy level based on expected symbol loss ([code rate](https://en.wikipedia.org/wiki/Code_rate)).
+For example, current implementation drops only around 1% of symbols when using screen recording, yet 2X redundancy can handle well over 10% symbol loss.
 What is expected loss when videoing a screen with a phone or other device?